Combatting The Rise of Nuclear Verdicts in the Transportation Industry

 The size of verdicts has increased over time by a relatively large amount, regardless of the factors of the crash.
 Cases with awards over $1 million have increased dramatically over the last 14+ years.
 From 2010 to 2018 specifically, the average verdict for truck crashes increased 1000%, from $2.3 million to a shocking $22.3 million.

-So what are the factors that are influencing these larger verdicts?
-American Transportation Research Institute (ATRI) interviewed a number of subject matter experts for its 2020 study, “Understanding the Impact of Nuclear Verdicts on the Trucking Industry.”
+What are the factors that are influencing these larger verdicts?
+The American Transportation Research Institute (ATRI) interviewed a number of subject matter experts for its 2020 study, “Understanding the Impact of Nuclear Verdicts on the Trucking Industry.”
 The study breaks the influencing factors down into six categories:

 - Prevention